Sohan Seenulal

-Sohanlal.P.S (born 18 December 1978), better known by his screen name Sohan Seenulal, is an Indian film director, screenwriter, and actor who works in Malayalam cinema.
-He is known for his character roles in Mammootty films.
+Sohanlal P. S. (born 18 December 1978), better known by his screen name Sohan Seenulal, is an Indian film director, screenwriter, and actor who works in Malayalam cinema.
+He is known for his character roles in films.

 Career

-He started his career as a child artist in Kabuliwala(1994) directed by Siddique-Lal.
-Later he joined as assistant directors to Shafi in starting from One Man Show (2001).
-And he continued his career as an assistant director till 2008.
-In 2008 he was an assistant director on Prithviraj Sukumaran's Lollipop (film).
+Sohan Seenulal began his career as a child actor with a role in Kabooliwala (1994), directed by Siddique–Lal.
+He later worked as an assistant director under Shafi, beginning with One Man Show (2001).
+He continued to serve as an assistant director on several films until 2008, including Lollipop (2008), starring Prithviraj Sukumaran.

-In 2011, Seenulal debuted as a director with the film Doubles, which starred Mammootty.
-In 2016, he directed Vanyam with Aparna Nair in lead.
-His upcoming directorial is Unlocked, starring Chemban Vinod Jose, Mamtha Mohandas and Sreenath Bhasi lead roles.
+Seenulal made his directorial debut in 2011 with Doubles, starring Mammootty.
+He subsequently directed Vanyam (2016), featuring Aparna Nair in the lead role.
+His upcoming directorial venture, Unlocked, stars Chemban Vinod Jose, Mamta Mohandas, and Sreenath Bhasi.

-Sohan Seenulal debuted in acting with a police role as Madhu in Nivin Pauly's, Action Hero Biju directed by Abrid Shine.
+As an actor, Seenulal made his debut in the role of Constable Madhu in Action Hero Biju, directed by Abrid Shine.